 One of the key results from these sprints was designing the statistical bulletin to have current, relevant, helpful and tailored quality and methodology information built into the structure.

-Building on the starting blocks of the quality summaries, we used the same principles of tailoring and frontloading information to develop guidance for quality information within statistical bulletins.
+Building on the starting blocks of the Quality Summaries, we used the same principles of tailoring and frontloading information to develop guidance for quality information within statistical bulletins.

 4.2.1.
 What quality and methodology information should we include within statistical bulletins?